mlfoundations/open_clip/README.md

 Note: `imagenet-val` is the path to the *validation* set of ImageNet for zero-shot evaluation, not the training set!
 You can remove this argument if you do not want to perform zero-shot evaluation on ImageNet throughout training.
 Note that the `val` folder should contain subfolders.
 If it doest not, please use [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).

-When run on 8 GPUs the command should produce the following training curve for Conceptual Captions:
+When run on a machine with 8 GPUs the command should produce the following training curve for Conceptual Captions:

 ![CLIP zero shot training curve](/docs/clip_zeroshot.png)